Disclosure of Fees and Assessments

 The Washington State University Foundation imposes small fees or assessments on gifts and on our endowment.
 The purposes of these assessments vary.
 Some assessments are used to recoup specific charges by third party vendors per contract(s) for various services.
-Others are designed to recoup expenses incurred by the WSU Foundation during the ordinary course of business.
-Assessments and fees are also imposed to create the revenue stream to cover a portion of the WSU Foundation’s operating expenses.
+Others recoup expenses incurred by the WSU Foundation during the ordinary course of business.
+The WSU Foundation also applies these assessments and fees to create the revenue stream to cover a portion of its operating expenses.

 - 5% on all gifts up to $5 million.

 - For gifts greater than $5 million, the advancement fee will apply only to the first $5 million of the total gift.
 The maximum amount of the advancement fee assessed on a single gift shall not exceed $250,000.

 - The advancement fee will not apply to gifts and pledges processed on or before June 30, 2017.